Adult Education Rail Programme

 Duration: 6-7 weeks

-The Adult Education Programme for Rail aims to engage adults and provide the skills and learning they need to prepare and train them to work in the Rail Industry.
+This program aims to engage adults and provide sufficient knowlege, skills and understanding that they need to prepare and train for employment or further education in the rail indusrty sector.

 What qualifications will the learner receive?

 Level 2 C&G NVQ Diploma in Railway Engineering Track Maintenance; this will provide the learner with the understanding of track layout, operational procedures whilst working on the track, H&S aspects of the rail industry, manual handling techniques, how to carry out a track inspection and how to maintain the track itself.

 Personal Track Safety (PTS); this qualification is mandatory in the rail sector and allows the holder to gain access as well as work on the railway.
 This qualification is made up of e-learning, classroom participation and practical elements.